Skip to content

 Bacon Maple Bar

 A staple in the Portland dining scene, Voodoo Doughnut has been serving outrageous creations 24 hours a day for nearly a decade: Toppings have ranged from Cap’n Crunch cereal to a NyQuil glaze (an option quickly quashed by health officials).
 But the doughnut that launched a thousand bacon-themed spinoffs — the Bacon Maple Bar — celebrates the same happy marriage of pork and syrup found on the breakfast plate.
 As the ultimate sinful indulgence, it earned a big nod from the late Anthony Bourdain and inspired an eponymous ale from Oregon brewery Rogue.
-The shop now has two locations: the original in Old Town and a newer one in Northeast Portland.
+The shop now has two locations: the original in Old Town Chinatown and a second shop in Northeast Portland.

 Voodoo Doughnut